All Episodes

 There wasn't any genuine.

-As far as Democrats are concerned, the wealthy cheat, steal, and lie to people.
+Remember, as far as Democrats are concerned, the wealthy cheat, steal, and lie to people.

 So Clinton said, why shouldn't we?

-And it's all illegitimate as far as they're concerned, but they wanted it desperately.
+And it's all illegitimate as far as they're concerned.

-I think it's I think it consumes them.
+I think it consumes them.

-I think the desire for wealth consumes them and has consumed them, and once it does, you know, have you ever heard uh people in discussing wealth uh averages don't have a lot of money, talking about people who do, ask the question one way or the other, don't you have enough?
+And once it does, you know, have you ever heard people in discussing wealth, average that don't have a lot of money, talk about people who do, ask the question one way or the other, don't you have enough?

 Or maybe if it's not a personal conversation, gosh, don't they have enough?

-Why uh how much more do you need?
+How much more do you need?

-You can't spend I mean, what's the deal?
+You can't spend, I mean, what's the deal?

 The point is that people don't understand is that in those circumstances, there's never enough.